Reliable Immigration Law Team Located in Washington D.C.

 The immigration lawyers at Deutsch, Killea and Eapen can evaluate your eligibility for Asylum, or whether you should be able to remain in the U.S. due to having been the victim of crime or abuse.
 We will provide clear information and efficient immigration assistance, with sensitivity to your situation.
 In the more than 25 years of this Immigration Law Firm, we have handled many of these cases.
 We like to say that we take on the tough cases.

 Seeking asylum or refugee status in the United States

-Our office has helped many people to apply for Asylum in the United States.
+Our Washington DC immigration lawyers have helped many people to apply for Asylum in the United States.
 The cases we have undertaken are too numerous to detail, from “westernized” women who fear returning to their strictly religious countries, to a military commander who feared the new, hostile regime in his home country.

 With an exception for changed country circumstances, an Asylum application must be filed within 1 year of entry to the United States.
 One applies for Asylum either “affirmatively,” through an application to the US CIS Asylum Office, or “defensively,” in Immigration Court during removal (deportation) proceedings.

 In order to qualify for Asylum, one must prove (1) a “well-founded fear” of persecution (serious loss of life or liberty), (2) due to one’s race, religion, nationality, membership of a particular social group or political opinion.
 We would be happy to consult with you, if you are considering applying for Asylum – we only recommend applying if there is a strong chance of success, since failed Asylum applicants are sometimes required to leave the United States.
 The CIS Web Site has detailed information on Asylum.

 Help for victims of crimes, physical violence, or mental/emotional abuse